-is debatable.
-Consumers, however, likely viewed Coca-Cola as habit-forming.26 This is suggested by the intense USDA scrutiny following the Pure Food and Drugs Act, as well as by a resolution passed by the American Bottlers' Protective Association (a trade association) opposing the sale of soft drinks with either ingredient.27
+Drugs Act as well as by a resolution passed by the American Bottlers' Protective Association (a trade association) opposing the sale of soft drinks with either ingredient.27

 As to close substitutes, there was no shortage of Coca-Cola copycats.
-According to the Company ad in the May 17, 1916 Drug Trade Journal, "[a] dozen or more manufacturers of imitations of Coca-Cola were either put out of business or went out of business with the aid of the sheriff," referring to the Company's efforts to defend its trademark against infringement from substitute producers.
-These efforts were not entirely successful as new copycats kept springing up.
-Indeed, both Pepsi Cola and Royal Crown Cola would market 12oz (rather than 6.5oz) bottles for a nickel during the Depression (Pendergrast, 1993, p.
-193).
-While they were identical to Coca-Cola in several easily observable ways (e.g., brown; carbonated; liquid; sweet), Coca-Cola arguably had distinct, but difficult to observe, attributes (e.g., costly and exotic ingredients such as
+According to the company ad in the May 17, 1916 Drug Trade Journal, "[a] dozen or more manufacturers of imitations of Coca-Cola were either put out of business or went out of business with the aid of the sheriff,"28 referring to the company's efforts to defend its trademark against infringement from substitute producers.
+These efforts were not entirely successful as new copycats kept springing up.29 Indeed, both Pepsi Cola and Royal Crown Cola would market 12 oz (rather than 6.5oz) bottles for a nickel during the Depression (Pendergrast 1993: 193).30 Although they were identical to Coca-Cola in several easily observable ways (e.g., brown; carbonated; liquid; sweet), Coca-Cola arguably had distinct, but difficult to observe, attributes (e.g., costly and exotic ingredients such as coca leaves and kola nuts; consistent manufacturing and bottling practices), and perhaps not less important, the cult of the secret formula.